 No one knew where Johnny La La got his name, maybe it had to do with his attitude toward life.
 After thirty years behind these taps, Johnny lived the way he wanted and worked the way he wanted.
 For one thing, he’d never go down the full length of the bar–which stretched thirty feet–if the basement trapdoor at the other end lay open.
 If the trapdoor was up, Johnny went halfway and stopped.
 Did he fear if anyone went any further, they might fall into that dark hole in the floor, fifteen feet away?
 Customers by the sunlit window called out: “What the hell, Johnny!
 Get down here and give us a beer.”

 “Not while the trapdoor is open!”
 Johnny always yelled back.
 “You’ll just have to wait.
 Maybe you shouldn’t have another beer anyway.”

-Of course, I only learned the details after taking a job at The Lark.
+Of course, I only learned these details after taking a job at The Lark.
 But even on that first glance, I probably could have guessed half of it by the way things looked.
 On this particular afternoon I took an empty stool, settling a respectable distance from the old-timers.
 The bar itself was handcrafted, maybe made from mahogany, with a pattern of fancy wooden inlays across the top; it was the kind of bar you don’t see anymore.

 The bartender gestured to his companions with an exasperated air and said, “Hey, come on, pal.
 I’m talking to my friends!”
 It seemed like another five minutes but when he finished talking, Johnny La La came down to where I sat.
 “Well,” he asked, “what do you want?”
-I ordered a pint of draft beer, and the journey was about to begin.
+I ordered a pint of draft beer, and the adventure was about to begin.